 These, of course, can be extremely costly.
 If you choose traditional implants and implant-supported bridges you can expect to pay $20,000 to $50,000 per arch (jaw).

-Implant solutions like All-on-4 cost around $15,000 per jaw on average, making them some of the cheapest dental implants in the US for a full arch.
-Another benefit of All-on-4 is they can be fitted in a single visit – giving them their nickname ‘teeth in a day’.
+Discount dental implant solutions like All-on-4 cost around $15,000 per jaw on average, making them some of the cheapest dental implants in the US for a full arch.
+Another benefit of All-on-4 is they can be fitted in a single visit, giving them their nickname ‘teeth in a day'.

 Naturally, this method has drawbacks as well.
-Read all about the pros and cons of All-on-4 or similar systems before choosing it purely because of the cost benefits.
+Read all about the pros and cons of All-on-4 implants or similar discounted dental implants systems like G4 by Golpa before choosing them purely because of the cost benefits.

 Go abroad for cheap dental implants

-Dental tourism has become a popular option for those looking for cheap tooth implants.
+Dental tourism has become a popular option for those looking for inexpensive dental implants.
 South American countries and some Eastern European countries offer treatments at a fraction of the price they could cost in the US.

 Don't assume that you have to compromise on quality in order to get these lower prices; you may actually find that standards are higher, equipment is more advanced, and service is better than you'd experience at home.

-Traveling overseas for implants can bring substantial savings, even if you only need a single implant.
-If you need several implants or full mouth treatment and are looking for ways to save money, we strongly recommend you consider dental treatment abroad.
+When done well, traveling overseas for implants can bring substantial savings, even if you only need a single implant.
+If you need several implants or full mouth treatment and are looking for the cheapest place to get dental implants, we strongly recommend you consider dental tourism.